-A background check is often just a search of publicly available online records, such as court records, sex offender registries and other sources, cross-referencing only by the person’s name.
+A background check is often just a search of publicly available online records, such as court records, sex offender registries and other sources, cross-referencing only by the person’s name, or name and date of birth.
 These public records may have data for more than one person with the same name or may be out of date.
 If you have a question about information included on a background check report, you must contact the private company directly.

 North Dakota Criminal History Record Check